Q: What is Travertine?

 Q: Can I find uniform colors with Travertine Pavers?

 A: Not really.
-Because Travertine is natural stone, no two pieces are the same.
+Because Travertine is a natural stone, no two pieces are the same.
 Natural minerals are deposited randomly in each slab of stone, which means there will be naturally occurring differences in color and pattern for each cut paver.

 Q: How much are Travertine Pavers per square foot?

 What is the average cost of Travertine Pavers?